josdirksen/engineering-intelligence-meetup/tables/the-amateurs/TEAM-CONSTITUTION.md

 - If you change an API, regenerate the OpenAPI documentation in the same change and never hand-edit the generated output.
 (Origin: API contract drift that CI now catches by regenerating docs.)
+- Don't use old or deprecated libraries.
+(Origin: security near miss with a risky dependency.)

 ### Knowledge sources